Ita Ford: Life and work

 New York, on April 23, 1940, Ford was the daughter of William Patrick Ford, an insurance man who took early retirement due to tuberculosis, and Mildred Teresa O'Beirne Ford, a public-school teacher.
 She had an older brother, William P. Ford (1936–2008) and a younger sister, Irene.
 The family lived in Brooklyn.
 William Patrick Ford was related to Austin B. Ford, whose son, Francis Xavier Ford (1892–1952), was the first seminarian to apply to the newly established Maryknoll Fathers in 1911 and, after being ordained as a missionary in 1917, went to China, where he became a bishop and a martyr.
 He died in a Communist prison camp there in 1952, when his young "cousin" Ita was twelve.

 Although her mother taught in the public school system, Ita Ford was educated in parochial schools, beginning at age five in the Visitation Academy in Bay Ridge, run by the Visitation Sisters, a semi-cloistered order.
 She attended Fontbonne Hall Academy, a high school operated by the Sisters of St. Joseph, where she worked on the school newspaper.
 Finally, from 1957 to 1961, she attended Marymount Manhattan College, founded by the Religious of the Sacred Heart of Mary.
 (Marymount Manhattan split from its mother school, Marymount College, in 1961).
 Following in her relative the Bishop's footsteps, Ford had confided in a high school friend at the age of fifteen that she not only wanted to be a nun, she specifically felt called to be a Maryknoll missionary sister.
 Even before her college graduation in 1966, Ford had a vocational counselor advising her about her fitness for Maryknoll.
 She entered the Maryknoll Sisters of St. Dominic at the age of twenty-one.
-Three years later, due to ill health, she had to leave the formation program.
+Entering religious life had been difficult, she described it as lonely in an inner sense.
+Three years later, out of concern for her personal health, she had to leave the formation program.